awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 # GitHub Pull Request Sample for AWS CodeBuild<a name="sample-github-pull-request"></a>

-AWS CodeBuild now supports webhooks, when the source repository is GitHub\.
-This means that for an AWS CodeBuild build project that has its source code stored in a private GitHub repository, webhooks enables AWS CodeBuild to begin automatically rebuilding the source code every time a code change is pushed to the private repository\.
+AWS CodeBuild supports webhooks when the source repository is GitHub\.
+This means that for an AWS CodeBuild build project that has its source code stored in a private GitHub repository, the use of webhooks enables AWS CodeBuild to begin rebuilding the source code every time a code change is pushed to the private repository\.

 ## Create a Build Project with GitHub as the Source Repository and Enable Webhooks \(Console\)<a name="sample-github-pull-request-running"></a>